reergymerej/hackerrank-test-runner/README.md

 [HackerRank](https://www.hackerrank.com/) encourages you to write code in your own editor.
 They provide sample test cases for you to use.
-They do _not_ provide an easy way for you to run process the data while you develop.
+They do _not_ provide an easy way for you to process the data while you develop.

 This is a test runner designed to help with this process, providing immediate feedback while completing challenges.